JordanCahill/ProductionLineNoiseAnalysis/README.md

 * Gaussian Filtering (Spatial Domain)
 * Low-Pass Filtering (Frequency Domain)

-The application was then extended to the full range of noise variance from part one to obtain a plot of system performance vs noise variance.
+The application was then extended to a full range of noise variance (larger than that of part one) to obtain a plot of system performance vs noise variance.

 <img src="https://github.com/JordanCahill/ProductionLineNoiseAnalysis/blob/master/Results/PartTwo/OverallPerformance.png" alt="Overall Results (ii)" width="450" height="400">